Fernando-Mendez2000/Read-list-and-create-sorted-list/README.md

-# Read list Create sorted list
+# Read list and create a sorted list
-we are going to implement two versions of the Fibonacci sequence and use threads to determine how much faster the second method is.
+We are going to create a program that is able to read a list of values, sort that list, and then output the result into a separate file.
+We are in no way tampering with the original file.
+We are to create a new one.